Robert Woods Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Matchup vs. Detroit

-- Woods racked up 67 receiving yards in his single career matchup against the Lions, 1.5 more than his over/under in Sunday's game.
+- Woods put up 67 receiving yards in his one career matchup against the Lions, 1.5 more than his over/under in Sunday's game.

 - Woods caught a touchdown pass in that contest against the Lions.